[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

-Harrogate Yorkshire Black Loose Leaf Tea is a full bodied blend with a rich, deep color and will return some to the dales of Yorkshire.
+Harrogate Yorkshire Black Loose Leaf Tea is a full-bodied blend with rich, deep color and will return some to Yorkshire’s dales.

 You may never have tasted a cup of tea quite like this one!
-A blend of Flowery Tippy Orange Pekoe and Broken Orange Pekoe black teas from China, Kenya and India.
-This full bodied tea has a rich deep flavor which becomes golden bright when milk is added.
+A blend of Flowery Tippy Orange Pekoe and Broken Orange Pekoe black teas from China, Kenya, and India.
+This full-bodied tea has a rich deep flavor that becomes golden bright when milk is added.

 Tea and Harrogate have a shared history dating back to almost the first recorded instance of tea consumption in Britain.
-Harrogate is home to many ancient wells the most famous being Tewitt Well, which was discovered by William Slingsby during the 1700’s.
+Harrogate is home to many ancient wells, the most famous being Tewitt Well, which William Slingsby discovered during the 1700s.
 He believed the water had healing properties and the ability to cure almost anything.
-The town became a Spa centre where the rich and famous bathed in and drank the waters consuming a few cups of tea along the way.
+The town became a Spa center where the rich and famous bathed in and drank the waters consuming a few cups of tea along the way.

 Yorkshire people are renowned for being honest and saying it just how it is or “calling a spade a spade” as it were.
 This is a great morning tea/afternoon tea, but brilliant for curling up on your couch with too.
 You will never have felt better than you do after a cup (or two, maybe three) of Yorkshire tea.
 You may never drink any other tea ever again!

 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.